 Literature and preparations

-For some of the labs in the course, a more efficient programming language than Python has to be used, hence knowledge of Java or C/C++ is recommended.
+In lab 2, some knowledge of Java programming is needed.
+In some of the labs in the course, a more efficient programming language than Python has to be used, e.g. Java or C/C++.

 Probability theory and statistics corresponding to SF1901 is recommended.
 Logic corresponding to DD1350/DD1351 is recommended but not necessary.